Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 | Waiting action | p: Arbitrary Data | p: Arbitrary Data |

-### Places data types in actions involved in offer from product workflow
+### Place data types in offer from product workflow

 Mandatory input/output ports are marked in bold.
 When selecting any of these actions in the workflow editor, the required input/output ports are provided with a place by default, which cannot be deleted.